FOR BOOKING CONSIDERATION: FALL 2021 AND WINTER 2022

 After more than a year of various member lineups under several different band names, making bedroom demos, and playing the odd club gig or company party, the trio ambitiously decided to buckle down and record a massive rock album.
 Working with producer Alex Newport (At the Drive-In’s In/Casino/Out and Vaya, Bloc Party’s FOUR) in Los Angeles, the band self-funded their entire debut 11-song EP, “Alive for Us”.
 The album is cowritten by the three musicians, and features songs that cross genres, from hard rock, to indie pop, even verging on country with some lead slide guitar.
 Lyric themes draw heavily on relationships and introspection, loss of youthfulness, all while remaining hopeful.

-With COVID-19 putting a damper on album release and gigging plans in early 2020, the band has formally released 6 singles off Alive for Us which are available on all streaming platforms.
-The most recent single, “Tonight”, was licensed for use in the feature film “Eat Wheaties!” which stars Tony Hale and is available on-demand as of April 30th, 2021.
+While COVID-19 putting a damper on album release and gigging plans in early 2020, the band formally released the debut album Alive for Us on September 29, 2021, available on all streaming platforms.
+The single “Tonight”, was licensed for use in the feature film “Eat Wheaties!” which stars Tony Hale and is available on-demand.

 PRESS AND HIGHLIGHTS